alphagov/signon/docs/arch/adr-001-pass-anonymised-user-ids-to-publishing-apps-and-analytics.md

 (Note: using JSON.dump to combine values before hashing them is [considered better practice than concatenation](https://jameshfisher.com/2018/01/09/how-to-hash-multiple-values/) because the combine function needs to be "injective" to avoid collisions like `hash("ab" + "cd") == hash("a" + "bcd")`).

-We chose SHA256 as the hashing algorithm rather than something like BCrypt of PBKDF2 because:
+We chose SHA256 as the hashing algorithm rather than something like BCrypt or PBKDF2 because:

 - SHA256 implementations are ubiquitous, including in the ruby standard library without the need for any gems or external dependencies such as openssl.